UBCSailbot/raye-boat-controller/README.md

 [![CircleCI](https://circleci.com/gh/UBCSailbot/boat_controller.svg?style=svg)](https://circleci.com/gh/UBCSailbot/boat_controller)

+The purpose of the boat controller is to get the boat from point A to point B on a local scale (~1km).
+We achieve this by adjusting sail and rudder angles based.

 The main controller code can be found in the `python` directory.

-Our ROS node subscribes to the `/sensors` topic and `/desired_heading_degrees` topic.
+The boat_controller_node subscribes to the `/sensors` topic and `/desired_heading_degrees` topic, and publishes to the `/rudder_winch_actuation_angle` topic.
 See [this](https://ubcsailbot.atlassian.net/wiki/spaces/ADA2/pages/1195147292/ROS+Topic+Names) confluence page for more details.

 ## How to run